appany/AppAny.HotChocolate.FluentValidation/docs/examples/input-validators.md

 ## Writing custom input validator

-Like other parts of this library, you can write your own factory method to create `InputValidator`
+Like other parts of this library, you can write your own factory to create `InputValidator`

 ```cs
 public static InputValidator CreateCustomInputValidator()